apache/camel/examples/camel-example-aggregate/README.txt

 Camel Persistent Aggregate
 ==========================

-This example shows how to use the new feature in Camel 2.3 which is an overhauled Aggregator EIP which also support persistent store.
+This example shows how to use Camel Aggregator EIP which offers (since Camel 2.3) database persistence.

-The example can be run using Maven.

-Its an interactive example where you can type in some numbers which then are aggregated.
+It's an interactive example where you can type in some numbers which then are aggregated (summed, per this sample's aggregation strategy) whenever the user types STOP.
+The user can then enter more numbers to do another aggregation.

+The example is run using Maven.

-You will need to compile this example first: mvn compile
+First compile the example by entering: mvn compile

-The example should run if you type: mvn camel:run

-To stop the example hit ctrl + c
+To run the example type:
+  mvn camel:run

-If you restart the example you should notice how it remember the aggregated values, as it uses a persistent store.
+To stop the example hit Ctrl-C.  If you restart it and resume entering numbers you should see that it remembered previously entered values, as it uses a persistent store.

-If you hit an problems please let us know on the Camel Forums http://camel.apache.org/discussion-forums.html
+If you hit any problems please let us know on the Camel Forums http://camel.apache.org/discussion-forums.html

 This example is documented at